How to calculate and improve monthly recurring revenue (MRR)

 Create upsell opportunities

-Upselling is one of the greatest ways to improve your MRR because it exposes customers to better features or premium plans that they could switch to.
+Upselling is one of the most effective ways to increase your MRR, as it introduces customers to enhanced features or premium plans that they may choose to upgrade to.

 As mentioned, it’s beneficial to have different priced plans – when you have variety, it’s easier to find upsell opportunities.

 For example, your basic plan might offer 10 free project accounts.
-But when a customer eventually reaches that cap and needs more project space, it creates an ideal opportunity for you to upsell a premium plan and thus make more money.
+However, when a customer eventually reaches that cap and needs more project space, it creates an ideal opportunity for you to upsell a premium plan and thus increase your revenue.

 Retain more customers